svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings1.md

 # Julia-specific Tips
 ## Use Juliaup
-Install [juliaup](https://github.com/JuliaLang/juliaup) and use it automatically update your Julia version (or to switch between different versions)
+Install [juliaup](https://github.com/JuliaLang/juliaup) to install and automatically update your Julia version as well as to switch between different versions.

 Installing it on a mac or linux is as simple as `curl -fsSL https://install.julialang.org | sh`